odewahn/docker-at-oreilly/readme.md

 * Go to localhost:8888 on your local browser

-## Here's a quick video that shows this in action

-<video autoplay="true" loop="true" muted="true" width="720"><source src="https://s3.amazonaws.com/orm-atlas-media/boot2docker-demo.mp4" type="video/mp4"> Your browser does not support the video tag.</video>

 # How do we go beyond companion pieces and make actual products?